 git gc --autoconsolidates them into one larger pack.
 The default value is 50.
 Setting this to 0 disables it.
 Setting

 gc.bigPackThresholdconfiguration variable below.
 When in use, it’ll affect how the auto pack limit works.

 git gc --autoreturn immediately and run in background if the system supports it.
 Default is true.

-If non-zero, all packs larger than this limit are kept when
+If non-zero, all non-cruft packs larger than this limit are kept when

 git gcis run.
 This is very similar to

---keep-base-packexcept that all packs that meet the threshold are kept, not just the base pack.
+--keep-largest-packexcept that all non-cruft packs that meet the threshold are kept, not just the largest pack.
 Defaults to zero.
 Common unit suffixes of k, m, or g are supported.

 Note that if the number of kept packs is more than gc.autoPackLimit, this configuration variable is ignored, all packs except the base pack will be repacked.
 After this the number of packs should go below gc.autoPackLimit and gc.bigPackThreshold should be respected again.

 git repackto run smoothly is not available and

 gc.bigPackThresholdis not set, the largest pack will also be excluded (this is the equivalent of running